Two-dimensional quantum antiferromagnets: Multiple-spin exchange models

 \subsection{MSE model on the square lattice}

-The phase diagram of the Hamiltonian \ref{eq:ladder} on the {\em two-dimensional square-lattice} has been recently studied by L\"auchli\cite{lauchli03} by exact diagonalizations.
+The phase diagram of the Hamiltonian \ref{eq:ladder} on the {\em 2D square-lattice} has been recently studied by L\"auchli\cite{lauchli03} by exact diagonalizations.
 N\'eel, ferromagnetic, columnar VBC and staggered VBC phases were identified, as in the ladder model above.
-In addition, a nematic phase characterized by long-ranged vector chirality correlations (alternating spin currents) was found around the $K=1$, $J=0$ point.
-To our knowledge this is the first microscopic realization of a nematic order in a two-dimensional spin-$\frac{1}{2}$ model.
+In addition, a nematic phase characterized by long-range vector chirality correlations (alternating spin currents) was found around the $K=1$, $J=0$ point.
+To our knowledge this could be the first microscopic realization of a nematic order in a 2D spin-$\frac{1}{2}$ model.